Ecogenomics/GTDBTk/README.md

 **Note (Aug.
 30, 2018)**:
 - A new version of the data (release 86) is available under [this link](https://data.ace.uq.edu.au/public/gtdbtk/release_86/).
 - This new version is required to run GTDB-Tk v0.1.0+

-GTDB-Tk is a software toolkit for assigning objective taxonomic classifications to bacterial and archaeal genomes.
-It is computationally efficient and designed to work with recent advances that allow hundreds or thousands of metagenome-assembled genomes (MAGs) to be obtained directly from environmental samples.
-It can also be applied to isolate and single-cell genomes.
-The GTDB-Tk is open source and released under the GNU General Public License (Version 3).

-GTDB-Tk is **under active development and validation**.
-Please independently confirm the GTDB-Tk predictions by manually inspecting the tree and bring any discrepencies to our attention.
-Notifications about GTDB-Tk releases will be available through the GTDB Twitter account (https://twitter.com/ace_gtdb).

 ## Hardware requirements
 - ~90Gb of memory to run